 The JLAC is a 14-member committee consisting of seven Assemblymembers and seven Senators.
-The current chair is Assemblyman Mike Gipson.
 Four members from each house constitute a quorum and the number of votes necessary for an action.
 The goal of the committee is to improve government performance by overseeing the operations and finances of government and publicly-created entities.